-I’ve found the easiest thing to do to start the defoliation is to cut about 1/4 to 1/2 inch off from the end of the stem, depending on whether the sprout is small or large.
-That will let you be able to more easily peel off the first layer, at least.
-Take a look at the sprout, and if you see spots or soil or insect holes, peel those leaves off, too.
-When you’re finished you should have a paler-green, clean-looking sprout.
+The easiest thing to do to start the defoliation is to cut about 1/4 to 1/2 inch off from the end of the stem, depending on whether the sprout is small or large.
+That will let you peel off the first layer, at least more easily.
+Then, take a look at the sprout, and if you see spots or soil or insect holes, peel those leaves off.
+When you’re finished, you should have a paler-green, clean-looking sprout.
 Set it aside and repeat that with all the rest of them.

-I find that I still like to wash the sprouts after they’ve been stripped down a bit, but your mileage may vary depending on how picky you are when you defoliated them.
-I run warm water over all of them and leave ’em to drain in a colander for a few minutes.
+I still like to wash the sprouts after they’ve been stripped down a bit, but your mileage may vary depending on how picky you were when you defoliated them.
+I run warm water over them and leave ’em to drain in a colander for a few minutes.

 Next, take a sturdy knife and cut them in half longitudinally.
 You want to get them to be vaguely the same mass, so if your container of sprouts has a mix of small ones and big ones, cut those larger ones into quarters.
 This way, they’ll all cook more evenly.

 After that, you have garlic-based decisions to make.
 I like my garlic softer, so I peel and cut my cloves into large chunks, perhaps into quarters or eighths.
-This means not every bite of sprout will have garlic, but the garlic I do have is somewhere between soft and chewy.
-However, I know some people like their garlic to get everywhere, so if you’re one of those people mince your garlic finely.
-Bear in mind, however, that if you do that you won’t be able to roast the sprouts for as long before the garlic burns, so your end result won’t be as caramelized.
+This means not every bite of sprout will have garlic, but the garlic I have is somewhere between soft and chewy.
+However, I know some people like their garlic to get everywhere, so if you’re one of those people, mince your garlic finely.
+Bear in mind, however, that if you do that, you won’t be able to roast the sprouts for as long before the garlic burns, so your result won’t be as caramelized.
 Don’t like garlic?
 Leave it out!
 It’s entirely up to you.